South African Class 38-000: Service

 The Class 38-000 was designed as a multi-purpose locomotive to replace steam on pickup work on the Witwatersrand, but it was also capable of long distance mainline work.
 Most of the locomotives were initially allocated to Gauteng depots at Germiston, Pyramid South and Krugersdorp with a lone locomotive serving at Bloemfontein in the Free State.
 Given that they were originally designed for shunting and hauler work, these locomotives have performed extremely well in multiple roles.

-Shortly after entering service they were used to haul the "Witblitz" shipping container express train all the way between Johannesburg and Cape Town.
+Shortly after entering service they were used to haul the "Witblitz" shipping container express train between Johannesburg and Cape Town.
 This saved time by avoiding the need to change locomotives at Beaufort West and Kimberley to negotiate the 25 kV AC section between these two centres, since it could be traversed in diesel-only mode even though the units are less powerful in that mode.

 Although the Class 38-000 is usually limited to a top speed of 100 km/h, the "Witblitz" regularly attained speeds of 120 km/h on some sections.
 The "Witblitz" express trains have long been discontinued, but some of the 120 km/h speed limit boards were still in existence between Potchefstroom and Worcester as late as 2005.

-For a number of years, the Class 38-000 also became the prime motive power on trains 5558 and 5559, the PX speed-freight overnight container trains between Durban Goods and Johannesburg's City Deep.
+For many years, the Class 38-000 also became the prime motive power on trains 5558 and 5559, the PX speed-freight overnight container trains between Durban Goods and Johannesburg's City Deep.
 It was found that the Class 10E electric locomotives previously used on this duty could not achieve the 140 km/h speeds at which these fifty-wagon trains were booked.
 These trains were the Natal Corridor (NATCOR) equivalent of the "Witblits" trains.

 In 1998, forty of these locomotives, numbers 38-011 to 38-050, and a number of electric locomotives were sold to Maquarie-GETX (General Electric Finance) and leased back to Spoornet for a ten-year period which expired in 2008.

 By 2012, Class 38-000 locomotives still often ran with full loads on the mainlines between Broodsnyersplaas and Welgedacht and to the Sentrarand classification yards in Gauteng.